mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 1. Validate the devices to ensure it's a genuine device from the respective device provider.
 This can be achieved using the device info and the certificates of the Foundational Trust Module.
 1. Manage/Sync time between the end device and the server.
 The time to be synced should be the only trusted time accepted by the device.
 1. Ability to issue commands to the end device for
-    1. Cleanup of the devicekeys
+    1. Cleanup of the devicekeys.
     1. Collect device information to maintain, manage, support and upgrade a device remotely.
 1. A central repository of all the approved devices from the device provider.
 1. Safe storage of keys using HSM FIPS 140-2 Level 3.
 These keys are used to issue the device certificate upon registration of the device with the Management Server.
 The Management Server is created and hosted by the device provider outside of MOSIP software.
 The communication protocols between the SBI and the Management Server can be decided by the respective device provider.
 Such communication should be restricted to the above specified interactions only.
 No transactional information should be sent to this server.